 His horse knickered softly beside him, and he rose to rub its nose.
-The animal showed no signs of anxiety, so clearly whatever sense Andil was getting from the surroundings was not something that might set an animal on edge, and everyone knew to watch the animals for signs of danger; always they would know it before the people.
+The animal showed no signs of anxiety, so whatever sense Andil was getting from the surroundings was not something that might set an animal on edge, and everyone knew to watch the animals for signs of danger; they would always know before the people.

-There was no fire burning, so it was a crisp, cold night, though it was summer.
-Even in the season of life it stayed cool in the Territories, although to Andil it was comfortable beneath his furs; he could hardly imagine a place where it grew so warm and lush as it was said to in the southern parts of Merolate.
+He had lit no fire, so the crisp, cold night was pure, though it was summer.
+Even in the season of life it stayed cool in the Territories.
+To Andil it was comfortable beneath his furs; he could hardly imagine a place where it grew so warm and lush as it was said to in the southern parts of Merolate.
 Above him, the sky sparkled with gods, glittering and gleaming and casting their distant light to the eyes of those who knew to look upon their beauty.
 They seemed especially attentive this night, twinkling and pulsing in the distant heavens.
 Perhaps this night, finally, they would answer his prayers.

 He continued on, though his fingers were cold and his back uncomfortable against the ground, and his eyes itched so that he desperately wanted to blink them, and even more he wanted to finish his prayer that he might sleep, but he let none of these things interrupt the ritual, nor cloud the words which he cast up to the distant gods.
 All across the steppe, he knew, were other Wisers splayed out upon the ground in like manner, sending forth their own prayers on journeys to the gods, and knowing that gave Andil greater strength to continue in his prayer.